PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 author is talking about!)?
 Also, if connectance is a proportion, how can it be greater than 3 (lines 213-214)?

+> Following comments by reviewers 1 and 2, this section has been thoroughly revised, so that the comments of reviewers 3 should now be adressed.

 Fourth, the results are also sometimes obscure and difficult to follow.
 For example, in Fig. 1, the legend states that it shows "Consequences of changing the classifier skills (s) and bias (s)" on "accuracy, F1 , postive predictive value, and K", but the panels show F1, informedness, MCC and K; where are accuracy and positive predictive value shown?

+> The figure has been updated

 Fifth, I also had a hard time identifying and understanding the guidelines for the assesment of network predictive models offered in the last section of the